Willowlark/aurii/_aurii_world_guide/1-1-The-History-of-Aurii.md

 Lifhilda was a beautiful woman, one who passed for a 'proper' noble like those from Callora.
 She was also one of the most foul mouthed, wild children Torshan had ever produced.
 She held her reign as long as she did for a chance action she took, sending a ship north to see what could be found.
 What the ship found was Wynne, and Lifhilda ended up sailing out herself to meet with Wynne's chieftain.
 It was Lifhilda, wild child, who formed the first alliance with the Wynne people.
 Trade via sea boomed, though people rarely traveled between the two nations for leisure.

-Torshan grew into a walled capital, packed to the brim with people and buildings.
+Torshan grew into a thriving capital, packed to the brim with people and buildings.
 A port city was built to facilitate trade, and a far amount of ships to go with it.
 Torshan became the primary exporter of stone, gems, and other mined materials for Callora and Dwyr both, cementing their role in what would be the The Honoril Alliance.

 ## Kissaelain Territories